DaanDekoningKrekels/ci-poc-TinySalinity/README.md

 # Salinity Sensor

+This sensor reports the relative change in salinity (conductivity) of water.

 The salinity sensor probe exists out of two electrodes who are positioned with a certain distance between each other.
 With the electrodes under water there will be flowing a certain amount of current.
 When there is more salt, the resistance of the water will be lower so more current will flow though.